Posts

 We all should be having our Engine Oil checked at regular intervals.
 If your car’s engine is in good condition and operating correctly, then you should not have to use any oil to top up the engine.
 In my opinion, there are a few variations to this theory, and one of them is if you are travelling long distances at high speed.
 Then it would be possible that your car may need an overhaul when you arrive at your destination.

-I know that my staff had serviced the van before my journey: Suzuki Servicing neglected
+I know that my staff had serviced the van before my journey: Suzuki servicing is neglected

 So, I too checked the level before I set off on my journey.
 I stopped the van and turned off the engine so that the oil level could settle down to get a correct oil level reading.
 Some dipsticks are impossible to see, but mine was just below the minimum mark on the dipstick.
-I was still in the supermarket car park and so I bought a two litre can of 10w-40 diesel oil (this is what the van used).
+I was still in the supermarket car park, so I bought a two-litre can of 10W-40 diesel oil (this is what the van used).

 very important, just as the young guy with the Suzuki Swift was about to find out.
-Another important piece of advice is, when you are topping the engine oil up again, then put the oil in a small amount at a time, it is just as important not to Overfill the engine with too much oil, this could cause too much pressure building up in the engine, causing all sorts of expensive repair work.
+Another important piece of advice is that when you are topping up the engine oil again, put the oil in a small amount at a time.
+It is just as important not to overfill the engine with too much oil; this could cause too much pressure to build up in the engine, causing all sorts of expensive repair work.

-The Suzuki did not have any servicing for two years at least: Suzuki Servicing neglected.
+The Suzuki did not have any servicing for two years, at least: Suzuki servicing was neglected.

-The only warning that he had, was when the car engine started to make very loud noises.
+The only warning he had was when the car engine started to make very loud noises.
 Unfortunately, this was on the M62 motorway.
-Doing 70mph in the third lane.
-This was followed by a cloud of black smoke.
+Doing 70 mph in the third lane.
+A cloud of black smoke followed this.
 Frighteningly, followed by a complete loss of power.
 Luckily, the guy managed to manoeuvre the Suzuki across the carriageway and onto the hard shoulder.

 Finding out that although the car had had a few MOT tests over the past few years,.
 We did not have any record of Servicing a Car.
 We asked the guy if he took the car to any other garage for his Suzuki Servicing.
 Frighteningly, he told us that we were the only place that the car had come to?.